Cuyahoga Community College

 Guidelines for Submitting your SAP Appeal:

-1. Contact the Student Financial Aid & Scholarships Office for the SAP Appeal application if the form is not available to you after creating your account in the student portal.
-You can contact the financial aid office via Tri-C FA Chat, email us at financialaid@tri-c.edu, or call us at 216-987-6000, Option #2.
+1. Contact the Student Financial Aid and Scholarships office for the SAP Appeal application if the form is not available to you after creating your account in the student portal.
+You can contact the financial aid office via Tri-C FA Chat, email us at financialaid@tri-c.edu, or call 216-987-6000, Option #2.

 2. Student are required to complete a FAFSA prior to submitting the SAP appeal.